 Frontotemporal disorders are the result of damage to neurons (nerve cells) in parts of the brain called the frontal and temporal lobes.
 As neurons die in the frontal and temporal regions, these lobes atrophy, or shrink.
-Gradually, this damage causes difficulties in thinking and behaviors normally controlled by these parts of the brain.
-Many possible symptoms can result, including unusual behaviors, emotional problems, trouble communicating, difficulty with work, or difficulty with walking.
-A Form of Dementia Frontotemporal disorders are forms of dementia caused by a family of brain diseases known as frontotemporal lobar degeneration (FTLD).
+Gradually, this damage causes difficulties in thinking and behaviors controlled by these parts of the brain.
+Many possible symptoms can result, including strange behaviors, emotional problems, trouble communicating, or difficulty with walking and other basic movements.
+A Form of Dementia Frontotemporal disorders are a form of dementia caused by a family of brain diseases known as frontotemporal lobar degeneration (FTLD).
 Dementia is a severe loss of thinking abilities that interferes with a person's ability to perform daily activities such as working, driving, and preparing meals.
-Other brain diseases that can cause dementia include Alzheimer's disease and multiple strokes.
-Scientists estimate that FTLD may cause up to 10 percent of all cases of dementia and is the second most common cause of dementia, after Alzheimer's, in people younger than age 65.
-Roughly 60 percent of people with FTLD are 45 to 64 years old.
-People can live with frontotemporal disorders for up to 10 years, sometimes longer, but it is difficult to predict the time course for an individual patient.
+Other brain diseases that can cause dementia include Alzheimer's disease and strokes.
+Scientists estimate that FTLD may cause up to 10 percent of all cases of dementia and may be about as common as Alzheimer's among people younger than age 65.
+People can live with frontotemporal disorders for 2 to 10 years, sometimes longer, but it is difficult to predict the time course for an individual patient.
 The disorders are progressive, meaning symptoms get worse over time.
-In the early stages, people may have just one type of symptom.
+In the early stages, people have one type of symptom.
 As the disease progresses, other types of symptoms appear as more parts of the brain are affected.
-No cure or treatments that slow or stop the progression of frontotemporal disorders are available today.
+No cure or treatments for frontotemporal disorders are available today.
 However, research is improving awareness and understanding of these challenging conditions.
-This progress is opening doors to better diagnosis, improved care, and, eventually, new treatments.
+This progress is opening doors to better diagnosis, improved care, and, eventually, possible new treatments.
 FTD?
 FTLD?
 Understanding Terms One of the challenges shared by patients, families, clinicians, and researchers is confusion about how to classify and label frontotemporal disorders.
-A diagnosis by one doctor may be called something else by a second, and the same condition or syndrome may be referred to by another name by a pathologist who examines the brain after death.
+A diagnosis by one doctor may be called something else by a second, and the same condition or syndrome referred to by another name by a pathologist who examines the brain after death.
 For many years, scientists and physicians used the term frontotemporal dementia (FTD) to describe this group of illnesses.
 After further research, FTD is now understood to be just one of several possible variations and is more precisely called behavioral variant frontotemporal dementia, or bvFTD.
 This booklet uses the term frontotemporal disorders to refer to changes in behavior and thinking that are caused by underlying brain diseases collectively called frontotemporal lobar degeneration (FTLD).
 FTLD is not a single brain disease but rather a family of neurodegenerative diseases, any one of which can cause a frontotemporal disorder (see "Causes," page 11).
-Frontotemporal disorders are diagnosed by physicians and psychologists based on a person's symptoms and results of brain scans and genetic tests.
-With the exception of known genetic causes, the type of FTLD can be identified definitively only by brain autopsy after death.
+Frontotemporal disorders are diagnosed by physicians and psychologists based on a person's symptoms.
+FTLD can be identified definitively only by brain autopsy after death.
 Changes in the Brain Frontotemporal disorders affect the frontal and temporal lobes of the brain.
 They can begin in the frontal lobe, the temporal lobe, or both.
 Initially, frontotemporal disorders leave other brain regions untouched, including those that control short-term memory.
 The frontal lobes, situated above the eyes and behind the forehead both on the right and left sides of the brain, direct executive functioning.
 This includes planning and sequencing (thinking through which steps come first, second, third, and so on), prioritizing (doing more important activities first and less important activities last), multitasking (shifting from one activity to another as needed), and monitoring and correcting errors.
+What's going on?